 How do I get my license back after DUI revocation?

 You must wait until your period of revocation is over before you petition for a new driver's license.
 You do not automatically get a new license after this period is over.
-You must submit a petition and undergo a review by the Motor Vehicle Department, show proof of future financial responsibility (insurance "SR22 form"), $20 reinstatement fee, application fee, proof of ignition interlock device installation (IID) if required.
+You must submit a petition and undergo a review by the Motor Vehicle Department, show proof of future financial responsibility (insurance "SR22 form"), $20 reinstatement fee, application fee, and proof of ignition interlock device installation (IID), if required.